 Resources often have identifiably-distinct instances of themselves defined by unique URIs.
 These instances are known as Entities in the real world.
 An entity must exist to accept operations, and clients should perform operations on them with an awareness of their current state.

 The HTTP specification has some essential features to support Entity operations.
 These features take the form of validation headers which manage both caching and safe state modifications.
-Thanks to these headers, clients enjoy the performance benefits of cached response payloads by using these same headers in
+Thanks to these headers, clients enjoy the performance benefits of cached responses by using these same headers in

 GET requests.
 Also, clients can safely operate with an Entity resource by knowing the version they are working with has not changed since they last interacted with it.